Olivia-Micheal/perfume-inventory-management-system/README.md

 Allows the user to record restocking transactions by selecting the product, vendor, and quantity purchased.

-These forms help reduce data entry mistakes and keep transaction records consistent.
+These forms help reduce data entry mistakes and keep transaction records consistent

-*Screenshot: Sales Entry Form*
-*Screenshot: Purchase Entry Form*

 ---

 ### Price Update Module